“It’s not fair!” This cry is not just for toddlers and politicians.

 - Didn’t include all required contract provisions in its contracts

-These procurement requirements are getting a whole new level of scrutiny with 2 CFR Part 200 (aka the Uniform Guidance) so don’t miss them!
+These procurement requirements are getting a new level of scrutiny with 2 CFR Part 200 (aka the Uniform Guidance), so don’t miss them!

 Federal Grant Requirements for Competition and Affirmative Steps

-- You must ensure “free and open” competition in your procurement of goods and services with federal funds or have a documented (and darn good) reason why you aren’t using competition in your purchases.
+- You must ensure “free and open” competition in procuring goods and services with federal funds or have a documented (and darn good) reason for not using competition in your purchases.

 - You must take affirmative steps to include under-served populations in your procurement process.